 Prerequisite: EMS 210, EMS 220 with grades of "C" or higher.

-Concurrent enrollment in EMS 221 spring
+Concurrent enrollment in EMS 221

-Lecture: Ten hours of lecture/discussion per week.
-Lab: Four hours of lab per week.
+Lecture: 10 hours of lecture/discussion per week.
+Lab: 4 hours

 This course is the second in a series of three modules designed to develop the training, expertise, and assessment skills that are required of the Paramedic.
 EMS 211 continues with medical emergencies and includes trauma emergencies.
 National certifications included in this semester are Advanced Cardiac Life Support and Prehospital Trauma Life Support.
 Emphasis is on integrating prehospital care through emergency patient care into the continuum of total patient care, with emphasis on a team concept.